ndikumanaisaie/portfolio/README.md

 ## Filmpire

-> This website is designed entirely in react using material UI.
-It is a feetness application that lets users search for different exercises based on body parts.
-It also show similar exercises and display their youtude videos.
+> This is my portofolio.
+A complete mobolie first website that features all my projects, skills and ambitions.
+It is completely written in modern react using functional component along with Material UI and Styled component.

 ## Below is the screenshot of my work
 ![Feetness App](https://github.com/ndikumanaisaie/feetness_app/blob/setup_ui/src/assets/images/shot.png)

 ## Built with
-- HTML
-- CSS
 - Javascript
 - React
 - Material UI
-- RapidApi API
+- Styled Component
-- gitflow
+- webpack

 ## Author